rollup/plugins/.charlie/playbooks/upgrade-plugin-to-esm-only.md

      If you must disable map emission, either update the shared `.config/tsconfig.plugin.json` (affects all packages) or create a package-local `tsconfig.build.json` that extends it with `"sourceMap": false` and `"declarationMap": false`, then change the build script to `tsc --project tsconfig.build.json`.

+     If an existing `package.json` contains `"files": [ ..., "!dist/**/*.map", ... ]`, remove the negated entry—negation is not supported and will be ignored.

 3. Build scripts: TypeScript emit to dist

    - Prefer a tsc-only build for packages that do not need bundling: